 Resources

-Change management (also known as variation management) refers to the systematic recording, evaluation, and management of changes and deviations during a project compared to the originally established budget or project plan.
-Particularly in the real estate and construction industries, change management ensures that all modifications are transparently tracked, documented, and approved in order to address cost overruns in a timely manner.
+Change Management (also known as Variation Management or Claims Management) describes the systematic capture, evaluation, and administration of changes and deviations during a project compared to the originally defined budget or project plan.
+Particularly in the real estate and construction sectors, Change Management ensures that all modifications are transparently tracked, documented, and approved to proactively mitigate cost overruns.

 At its core, change management encompasses the following processes: